 Contact Us Today for a Free Consultation

-If you’re charged with possessing or using a fraudulent debit card, time is of the essence.
+If you were charged with possessing or using a fraudulent debit card, time is of the essence.
 The sooner you call us, the better we’ll be to defend your case.

 At The Law Offices of Mehdi Essmidi, we work hard to investigate your case, build a strong defense, and advocate for you in court.
 We keep you informed and involved every step of the way.
-Don’t let a criminal charge define your future.
 Contact us today for a free consultation.